AEADataEditor/aea-de-guidance/sample-language-report.md

 ### When the only changes are needed are code/data

+> Details in the full report, which you will receive via Manuscript Central shortly.
 The manuscript is accepted, the author should address the remaining issue in the openICPSR repository.
-To address these changes, do not resubmit to Scholar One.
-Communicate via the openICPSR Project Communication log once the changes are implemented.
+Once completed, do not resubmit to Manuscript Central.
+Please use the openICPSR Project Communication log, specifying AEAREP-xxx.

 ### When ready to publish